eva-ortuno/nest-dynamic-module-playground/README.md

 - use a dynamic module that has several services, one using the actual dynamic part of the module
 - set the dynamic property via env variable and not hard coded

+Current Solution
+- AuthService is instantiated into AuthUserService and AuthOtherService
+- Each one injects a different configuration into the AuthService instance
+- The providers to be injected are created in a dynamic module

 ## Installation

 ```bash